Reik96/Jump_Height_Prediction/README.md

 ## Introduction:

 In the following project, I gathered few data from professional Volleyballplayers.
-Based on their age, height and weight a build a simple regression model.
+Based on their age, height and weight I build a simple regression model.
 The question I asked myself was: Can I predict the spike height and block height of a player based on this variables?
 But the maintask for me was to (finally!) deploy a model on a webapp.
 Therefore I used Flask and the resources listed below.